RivelBop/DossIO/README.md

 and [Kryonet](https://github.com/crykn/kryonet), designed for Windows, Linux, and macOS.** It allows users to synchronize files locally and run projects on device.

-## Open Source

-DossIO is released under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.html), offering unrestricted usage in both commercial and non-commercial projects.
-While not mandatory, we appreciate any credit given to DossIO when you release a project using it.

 ## Quick Start

 TODO